Dear Debt Adviser,

 - Determine if you’re in a community property state.

 - If you are, negotiate a deal you can afford.

 That being said, in the vast majority of states, you would not be responsible for the debt.
 However, if you live in a community property state, the collector may still have some recourse.
 Under community property rule, a debt incurred by either party during a marriage is considered to be a joint debt.
 If you live in Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Puerto Rico, Texas, Washington or Wisconsin, you may be liable for the debt personally.
 If you live in Alaska, community property is optional.

 Regardless of the facts, the collector will likely try to get you to promise to pay for the debt.
-If you are not in a community property state, you can tell the collector that you know you are not responsible and that you do not wish to be contacted about the debt again.
-The Fair Debt Collection Practices Act prevents the collector from any further communication directly with you regarding the debt once you have told them you don't wish to be contacted.
+If you are not in a community property state, you can tell the collector that you know you are not responsible and that you do not want to be contacted about the debt again.
+The Fair Debt Collection Practices Act prevents the collector from any further communication directly with you regarding the debt once you have told them you don’t wish to be contacted.
 Should the collector disregard this regulation, report the company to the Federal Trade Commission.
-And then stop taking their calls.
+And then stop accepting their calls.

 Should you actually owe the debt because you live in a community property state, offer a monthly payment you can afford or ask for a lump sum settlement that is within your means.